 In China, the real estate market gained momentum with housing reforms in 1998.
 Since then, an enormous number of private housing units have been built.
 Private houses that were built in large numbers in the late 1990s are aging.
 As a result, repainting demand has been growing rapidly (See Figure 3).
 In response to this situation, the Chinese government announced a plan in 2020 to repair, reform and redevelop old urban residential communities in 39,000 locations with 7 million households nationwide.
-In addition, the government established the goal communities built in 2000 or earlier by the end of 2025.
+In addition, the government established the goal of completing the renovation of residential communities built in 2000 or earlier by the end of 2025.
 The government has asked residents to renovate the interiors of their homes and replace home electric appliances.

-Backed by the present situation the government for renovations, repainting demand is expected to continue to climb.
-Based on our estimates, repainting demand for existing houses is around one-third of total paint demand for housing in China and two-thirds.
+Backed by the present situation concerning existing houses and a push by the government for renovations, repainting demand is expected to continue to climb.
+Based on our estimates, repainting demand for existing houses is around one-third of total paint demand for housing in China and paint demand for new houses is around two-thirds.
 In urban areas, the rapid aging of houses has raised paint demand for existing houses to roughly the same level as paint demand for new houses.